William B. Mayo (politician)

-William B. Mayo (January 3, 1854 – April 23, 1930) was an American medical doctor, businessman, and medical doctor from Vermont.
+William B. Mayo (January 3, 1854 – April 23, 1930) was an American medical doctor, businessman, and politician from Vermont.
 A Democrat during the period when Republicans won all statewide elections, he served terms in both the Vermont Senate and Vermont House of Representatives.
 Mayo was the party's nominee in the 1922 U.S. Senate election and the 1916 and 1918 Vermont gubernatorial elections, and was its 1888 nominee for secretary of state.

 Early life

 William Barnabas Mayo was born in Moretown, Vermont on January 3, 1854, the son of Barnabas Mayo and Mary (Howe) Mayo.
 He was raised and educated in Moretown, and was an 1874 graduate of the Vermont State Normal School in Randolph.
 He then began attendance at the Homeopathic Medical College of the State of New York, from which he graduated as a Doctor of Medicine in 1877.
 Mayo settled in Northfield, where he established a successful practice.